Worship with us. All are welcome.

 We are a hope-filled community, yearning to express God’s will for us and for our world, as well as a joyful one, claiming with confidence the promise of a God who loves justice and always acts out of Divine mercy.
 We view each act of worship as an offering of thanksgiving, an invitation into life with Christ, and an opportunity for service.

-Emmanuel embodies these ideals in its Sunday services.
+Emmanuel embodies these ideals in its weekly services.

 8:30 am Holy Communion: A spoken service in Eccleston Chapel with a brief, extemporaneous sermon.
 This service lasts approximately 30 minutes.